sagecodes/intro-git-github/README.md

 - Whats your name?
 - Whats your background?
-- Why are you interested in JavaScript?
+- Why are you interested in Git / Github?

 ## Overview